-Multicolored scarves are especially harmful to our look when we combine when with a multicolored top or jacket.
+Multicolored scarves are especially harmful to our look when we combine them with a multicolored top or jacket.

 Unless you are extremely comfortable with an eclectic look, it’s much better to choose a solid color that can accentuate your look instead of overwhelming it.

-I’m sure that many women in the community will disagree, but, according to Melanie, tying your scarf is not only unnecessary, but, it may actually harm your look.
-Honestly, I was ready to fight Melanie in this one, until she showed me the difference that a more simple approach can make.
+I’m sure that many women in the community will disagree, but according to Melanie, tying your scarf is not only unnecessary but it may actually harm your look.
+Honestly, I was ready to fight Melanie on this one, until she showed me the difference that a more simple approach can make.

-Melanie recommends that we by our accessories with intention.
+Melanie recommends that we buy our accessories with intention.
 Thinking upfront about which outfits a particular scarf will go with will help you to create looks that you will be proud of.

 It will also help you to avoid wasting money on accessories that you will never wear.
 These resources can then be redirected to activities that really make a difference, such as tailoring.

 Scarves are a shop assistant’s dream item.
 Why?
 Because they are easy to “add on” to almost any outfit.
-The problem is that sales people are paid to sell.
-As a result, they often care more about getting your out of the store with as many items as possible, than making sure that your outfit is truly optimized.
+The problem is that salespeople are paid to sell.
+As a result, they often care more about getting you out of the store with as many items as possible than making sure that your outfit is truly optimized.